 The Hound of the Baskervilles was another two-hour episode that was so disappointing that Jeremy Brett wanted to do it again.
 David Stuart Davies refers to the hound jokingly with a reference to Silver Blaze as “the dog that did nothing in the ratings”.
 The Sign of Four was the only feature length episode that provided a creditable performance.

-You can judge for yourself as the Granada series is shortly to be available on DVD as Sherlock Holmes – Complete Collection.
+You can judge for yourself as the Granada series is available on DVD as Sherlock Holmes – Complete Collection.

 If you want to know more about Jeremy Brett, his life and career, I can recommend two books.
 The first is my favourite as it’s written by someone who knows Holmes and I very well, David Stuart Davies, Bending The Willow.
+There is a revised 2022 edition now available (but not yet on Amazon).
 David’s enthusaism for Holmes led him to become a founding member of The Northern Mugraves Sherlock Holmes Society.
 He has also published Holmes of the Movies surveying the Great Detective on film.

 The second is The Man Who Became Sherlock Holmes by Terry Manners – his first foray into the world of Holmes.

 None of these books appear to be available new so you will need to consult a good second-hand bookseller to obtain a copy – or maybe your local library.
-There is also a very good website devoted to Jeremy Brett called The Brettish Empire.
+The Sherlockian holds further information about Jeremy Brett as Holmes.

 Few people realise that one other person called Brett also portrayed Holmes.
 It would be an erudite scholar who knew the answer to that little puzzle!